Vegan Slow Cooker Korma

 A bowl of vegan korma curry with white rice and a sprinkling of fresh coriander

-A healthy, hearty vegan korma curry with the perfect balance of sweet, savoury and spice.
+A healthy, hearty slow cooker vegetable korma curry with the perfect balance of sweet, savoury and spice.
 The colourful chunky vegetable base makes for a filling meal surrounded by a deliciously creamy sauce, sweet sultanas, moreish coconut and a blend of spices with just the right amount of kick.

 Print Pin Rate